8grams/landing-page/readme.md

-# Source code for 8grams.dev
+# Landing Page of 8grams.dev